Jonezworthy/chuck-norris/README.md

 # Read Me
-### I wish I had more time to finish and tighten up the unit tests, but life must get in the way  \
+### I wish I had more time to finish and tighten up the unit tests, but life must get in the way
+&nbsp;
 ### Feel free to ask any questions if something looks crazy - there's usually a good reason
 &nbsp;
+## Requirements
+The version of NodeJS I used to run this is 14.17.0, other versions will work, but you may wish to use this if you have trouble
 #

+&nbsp;
 ## Client - the front facing code, powered by Angular
-## Server - the back end code, powered by TypeScript - NodeJS/MongoDB/Express
+## Server - the back end code, powered by TypeScript
 &nbsp;
 ## You must run the Client and Server at the same time
 &nbsp;